joergkrause/mvccore2-webapi-ng-boilerplate/Sources/WebApp/FrontEnd/README.md

 # FrontEnd

-Pure static Frontend using Angular 9, Angular Material and the WebAPI as Backend service.
+Frontend using Web Components.
+Made with @nyaf and Bootstrap 4.4.